 With this command the passwords of the application can be changed.
 In compliance with EN 419212 only one P1 variation from ISO 7816-4 is defined for signature cards.
 The command can be accessed without restrictions, the actual PW is part of the command data and will be verified first by the card.
-The length of the existing password is known in the card, so that neither a delimiter nor padding for filling up fixed formats is necessary for UTF-8.
-The length of the new UTF-8 password therefore computes $L{\text{new}} = Lc - L{\text{old.}}$ PIN block format 2 passwords have a fixed length of 8 bytes.
+The length of the existing password is known in the card, so that neither a delimiter nor padding for filling up fixed formats is necessary for UTF-8 or derived passwords.
+The length of the new UTF-8/derived password therefore computes $L{new} = Lc - L{old}$.
+PIN block format 2 passwords have a fixed length of 8 bytes.

 CLA 00 / 0C

 INS 24

 P1 00

 P2 81 (PW1) or 83 (PW3)

 Lc XX

 Data Actual PW + New PW

-Field Length of new UTF-8 PW: min.
+Field Length of new UTF-8 or derived PW: min.
 06 for PW1, min.
-08 for PW3

-For max. length see DO 'C4'
+08 for PW3 For max. length see DO ́C4 ́

-For PIN block format 2 two blocks (8 bytes each) for old and new PIN are concat-
+For PIN block format 2 two blocks (8 bytes each) for old and new PIN are concat- enated

-enated

 Le Empty (means not present in command)